tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_publishing_tool_options.md

 ### What are static site generators?

 Static site generators (fully listed on [Staticgen.com](https://www.staticgen.com/)) are applications that run on the command line and compile a website.
 For example, you may have various files defining a layout, some "include" files, a configuration file, and your content files.
 The static site generator reads your configuration file and pushes your content into the layout files, adds whatever includes are referenced (such as a sidebar or footer), and renders everything into HTML.
 Each page has the sidebar and other navigation included directly into it, as well as all the other layout code you've defined, ready for viewing.

-The entire website is pre-built, so when users visit the page, the entire content is already there.
-With a regular content management system (CMS) like WordPress, content is actually stored in the database and dynamically retrieved on each user visit.
-Static site generators don't have databases &mdash; all the content is on the page already, and nothing is dynamically assembled on the fly through PHP or any other dynamic scripting.
+The entire website is pre-built, so when users visit the page, all the content is already there.
+With a regular content management system (CMS) like WordPress, content is actually stored in a separate database and dynamically retrieved on each user visit.
+Static site generators don't have databases &mdash; all the content is on the page already, and nothing is dynamically assembled on the fly through PHP or other dynamic scripting.

-When you're working on content, static site generators give you a web server preview (such as `http://127.0.0.1:4000/`).
-Many static site generators rebuild your site continuously in the browser preview.
+With static site generators when you're developing content on your local machine, you're usually given a web server preview (such as `http://127.0.0.1:4000/`).
+Many static site generators rebuild your site continuously in the browser preview server.
 Each time you make a change to your site, the static site generator recompiles your site in about 1 second (depending on the size of the project).
 You can refresh your browser preview page to see the changes as you work.

 Because everything is compiled locally, you don't need to worry about security hacks into a database.
 Everything is a plain text file.
-There are no security issues.
-It's also incredibly easy to work with code samples.
+There are no security issues, and it's also incredibly easy to work with code samples.
 You can author your content in Markdown or HTML, add code samples inside code blocks that are processed with a Markdown processor, and more.
 You can add your own scripts directly on the page.
 It's simply much easier and more flexible to do what you want.

 Most static site generators allow you to use a templating and scripting languages inside your content.
 You can use if-else statements, run loops, insert variables, and do a lot more sophisticated processing of your content through this templating language directly on your page.

-Because you're working with text files, you usually store your site files in a code repository such as Github.
+Because you're working with text files, you usually store your site files in a code repository such as GitHub.
 You treat your content files with the same workflow as programming code &mdash; committing to the repository, pushing and pulling for updates, and more.

 When you're ready to publish your site, you can usually build the site directly from your Git repository (rather than building it locally and then uploading the files).
 This means your code repository becomes your publishing host.
-It eliminates the need to actually build your site and deploy the build; instead, you just deploy the source code, and the repository builds it for you.
+"Continuous delivery," as it's called, eliminates the need to actually build your site and deploy the build.
+Instead, you just deploy the source code, and the continuous delivery platform builds it for you.

-Although there are hundreds of static site generators, only a handful of are relevant:
+Although there are hundreds of static site generators, only a handful of are probably relevant for documentation:

 * [Jekyll](#jekyll)
 * [Hugo](#hugo)